KopiasCsaba/ccp_audio_system_manual/for_technicians/notes_on_the_console.md

 It is not required, but it can come handy sometimes when you are on the stage for example, these apps can spare some kilometers of running back and forth.

-Also, if you want to do the mixing outside of the cave, you can use a tablet/pc or whatever.
+Also, if you want to do the mixing outside the cave, you can use a tablet/pc or whatever.
 Although, I recommend doing that only after you are really confident with the mixer and the system.
-Because these applications are a bit harder to use, less user friendly/intuitive.
+Because these applications are a bit harder to use, less user-friendly/intuitive.
 If some random issue pops up, you might be able to fix it better/faster/easier if you are next to the console, than turning pages and swiping back and forth, etc.

 ## X32 EDIT